pcoh/SDCND_AdvancedLaneFind/writeup_PCohen.md

 ####1.
 Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The camera calibration is performed in the custom-built "calibrateCamera" function (starting at line 10 of helperFunctions.py).
+The camera calibration is performed in the custom-built *"*calibrateCamera*"* function (starting at line 10 of helperFunctions.py).

 To calculate the the camera matrix and the distotion coefficients I utilized the calibrateCamera function of the openCV python library.
 Among other things, this function expects an array of image points and an array of corresponding object points as inputs.
 The image points were obtained by using OpenCVs findChessboardCorners function with the 20 provided calibration images.
 The object points are constructed by appending the expected 2D-coordinates of the corners of an ideal, flat chessboard to an initially empty vector 20 times (once for each calibration image).

-Finally, the images are corrected (undistorted) by using openCVs unsdistort function (line 63 of advancedLaneFind.py)
+Finally, the images are corrected (undistorted) by using openCVs *unsdistort* function (line 64 of advancedLaneFind.py)

 ![alt text][image1]
 Example of distorion-corrected calbration image